caxon/totp/README.md

 # TOTP SSH Automation

 Objective: Automatically connect to ssh servers which require 2FA for each connection.

-TOTP = Time-based One-Time Password
+TOTP = Time-based One-Time Password, often used with 2-factor-authentication flows.

 > [!WARNING]
 > This is only tested on MacOS.
 It may work on Linux but will require some tinkering.